-The library public wifi network, SHML_Public, is available outside the library and requires no log-in.
-We are working on a plan to extend the range of our public wifi, as well.
+The library public wifi network, shmlguest, is available outside the library.
+The name of the network and its password are the same.
+A grant-funded project to extend the range of our public wifi is under construction.

 Contact the library at email@example.com, by calling 517-486-2858, or by leaving a message or post on our Facebook page.

 See our full re-opening policy here.
 See our reopening plan and procedure as it develops here.